AdayevKP/TimeTracker/README.md

   Make sure that you have `make` installed in your system (for mac `brew install make`) Install python3.12 and pip install poetry

+0. create `.env` file in project root directory (you can just copy content of tests/.env-tests)

   Run `make full-setup` for full setup (if you trust me) or execute step by step:
 1. install venv `make create-env`
-2. activate venv `$(poetry env info --path)/bin/activate`
-3. install pre-commit hooks `pre-commit install`
+3. install pre-commit hooks `poetry run pre-commit install`
-4. run all mypy and style checks `pre-commit run --all-files`
+4. run all mypy and style checks `poetry run pre-commit run --all-files`
-5. run tests 'make run-tests'
+5. run tests `make run-tests`

+If nothing failed you're good to go ;)